Is ISDN still a thing?

 May as well go with ipDTL and buy the ISDN bolt on, which is possibly more cost effective than having a line, alternatively (as a system) the AudioTx communicator is a software codec plus Aoip facility..

-I personally like this, it's fairly simple to use, plus you can set it up to automatically configure to hook up with incoming ISDN calls..
+I Like either of these systems, they are fairly simple to use, with Audiotx, you can set it up to automatically configure to hook up with incoming ISDN calls..
 All it will need is an ISDN card, and a PC or laptop..
 IpDTL uses the Opus Codec within Google Chrome or Opera, and is arguably more flexible, you can add a "Link+" account, which you can send a link to remote contributors.
 Then you can receive audio in studio quality (obviously dependent on the quality of the mic at the contributor end).

 Login or register to comment